tpatterson1996/lcc-metadata-manual/record/metatdata.md

 * **Metadata Repositories **indicate where the metadata should be sent.
 Select the LCCScienceCatalog as your repository.
 Selecting LCCScienceCatalog insures that your item will appear in the National LCC Science Catalog.

+  * For **Projects **that should be listed in the LCC Science Catalog: Enter_ “LCCScienceCatalog” _from the picklist as repository and “_LCC Network Science Catalog_” as collection title \(these should be entered in your Settings as default repositories. **Note:** this is a free text field, so the title must be exactly the same in order to insure that the metadata is harvested for the LCC Science Catalog.\)

+  * For **Data Products** that should be shared with Data.gov, Enter “data.gov” and “data.gov” from the pick-list as repository and enter “data.gov” followed by your LCC name as the collection title. **Note**: this is a free text field, so the repository title must be exactly the same for every metadata record to insure proper harvesting of metadata

 ![](/assets/metadata_window.png)

 > ![](/assets/see_full_manual_for.png)Consult the [**Record Metadata**](https://adiwg.gitbooks.io/mdeditor/content/record/edit/metadata.html) ** **section of the full mdEditor manual for instructions on adding additional information into the Metadata Tab.